briannachan3/briannachan3/README.md

 ### Hi!
 I'm Brianna 👋

+I design things!
-I'm a computer science student at the Texas Academy of Mathematics and Science interested in the intersection of design and technology.
+I'm a computer science student at the Texas Academy of Mathematics and Science.
+I'm big on UI/UX design, web/app development, and marketing.
+I'm interested in the intersection of design and technology.
+Welcome to my Github, currently under renovation 💻
 <!--
 **briannachan3/briannachan3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.